 Iowa Code chapter 22

 2. IPIB News Release - April 15, 2020 Public Records: Access to records held by a governmental body

 Question: How am I able to view public records if the government body’s office is closed to the public?

 Answer: Normally, Iowa Code sections 22.2(1) and 22.3(1) require a government body to allow in-person access for a member of the public to view a public record.
 Iowa Code section 22.4 establishes the normal office hours for such access.
-However, on April 10, 2020 and again on May 26, 2020, the Governor of the State of Iowa issued a proclamation that temporarily modified such access as follows:
+However, on April 10, 2020 and renewed again on September 18, 2020, the Governor of the State of Iowa issued a proclamation that temporarily modified such access. (see proclamation referenced above)

 Contact the government body by mail, telephone, or email to request copies of the records you seek.
 The record custodian may also have other ways to access the records you want.
 Some records may also be available on a website maintained by the government body.
 Once this suspension is lifted, in-person access and hours will resume.